testillano/h2agent/README.md

   Number of traffic server maximum worker threads; defaults to the number of worker threads but could be a higher number so they will be created when needed.

-[-t|--traffic-server-threads <threads>]
-  Number of nghttp2 traffic server threads; defaults to 2 (2 connections) (admin server hardcodes 2 nghttp2 threads).
-This option is exploited by multiple clients.

 [-k|--traffic-server-key <path file>]
   Path file for traffic server key to enable SSL/TLS; unsecured by default.